-Xbox and PlayStation® consoles are still the dominant gaming platforms in North America and Europe, however, Nintendo's Switch console continues to perform well two years into its lifecycle.
+Xbox and PlayStation[®] consoles are still the dominant gaming platforms in North America and Europe, however, Nintendo's Switch[TM] console continues to perform well three years into its lifecycle.
 In addition to consoles, personal computers are a popular gaming platform where players utilize a similar style headset.
 Gaming on mobile/tablet devices represents about a third of the global gaming market, and while headsets can be used for mobile gaming, console and PC gaming are by far the largest drivers of gaming headset use.

 Historically, Microsoft and Sony have gone through cycles where their respective console platform is changed significantly or updated to a new version.
-Microsoft and Sony launched Pro versions of their existing console platforms in 2016 and 2017, respectively, that did not result in the same levels of disruption as previous cycles in the gaming headset business.
-Turtle Beach believes this is a good indication that any potential future console changes will not be as disruptive.
-In 2019, Microsoft announced that "Project Scarlett," the next generation of Xbox, will be released in late 2020, and Sony confirmed that the PlayStation®5 will arrive for holiday 2020.
-The Nintendo SwitchTM is completing its second year in the market with more than 25 million units sold through the end of December 2018, during which there has been an expanding library of games and an increased number of multiplayer chat-enabled games.
+When Microsoft and Sony launched Pro versions of their existing console platforms in 2016 and 2017, respectively, that did not result in the same levels of disruption as previous cycles in the gaming headset business.
+Turtle Beach believes this is a good indication that any potential future console transitions will not be as disruptive.
+In 2019, Microsoft and Sony confirmed plans to release their next generation consoles, Xbox Series X and PlayStation®5, respectively, in late 2020.
+Further, industry guidance suggests that with the launch of the new systems, and continued sales of the current consoles, combined console hardware sales will drive market growth in 2021 and 2022.

+In 2019, the Nintendo Switch[TM] completed its second full year in the market with more than 52 million units sold through the end of December 2019, during which there has been an expanding library of games and an increased number of multiplayer chat-enabled games.
+In addition, Nintendo launched a follow-on product, the Nintendo Switch[TM] Lite, which is the handheld-only version of their popular gaming console.

-In addition to console sales, we believe Xbox, PlayStation®, Nintendo, and PC gaming markets are driven by major game launches and franchises that encourage players to buy equipment and accessories.
-On Xbox and PlayStation®, flagship games like Call of Duty®, Destiny, Star Wars: Battlefront, Battlefield, Grand Theft Auto, and the recently popular battle royale games like Fortnite, Apex Legends and PlayerUnknown's Battlegrounds, are examples of major franchises that prominently feature online multiplayer modes that encourage communication, which tend to drive increased gaming headset sales.
-Many of these established franchises launch new titles annually leading into the holidays, and as a result, the gaming headset business tends to be highly seasonal, often with 45%-55% of sales occurring in the fourth quarter.
+In addition to console sales, we believe the Xbox, PlayStation[®], Nintendo, and PC gaming markets are driven by major game launches and franchises that encourage players to buy equipment and accessories.
+On Xbox and PlayStation[®], flagship games like Call of Duty[®], Destiny, Star Wars: Battlefront, Battlefield, Grand Theft Auto, and battle royale games like Fortnite, Apex Legends and PlayerUnknown's Battlegrounds, are examples of major franchises that prominently feature online multiplayer modes which encourage communication and tend to drive increased gaming headset sales.
+Many of these established franchises launch new titles annually leading into the holidays and as a result, the gaming headset business tends to be highly seasonal, often with approximately 36%- 43% of retail sell through occurring primarily in the fourth quarter.